kalamuna/kalastatic/docs/2-Components.md

 # Components
-## What is a component?

 Component based approaches to web development have been around for some time, however more formalized systems like [Brad Frost's Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) have become more popular recently.
 Thinking about a web page as a system of discrete components enable us to approach building more granularly and maintain consistency across a whole project.
 The components are the building blocks that we craft sites with and maintiaining this approach allows us to use Kalastatic to quickly build out prototype pages and automagically generate a styleguide for your project.

 In Kalastatic a component consists of a folder containing:

 - **A Sass file**
 	- All the styles that apply to this component.